PortalNetwork/bcns/README.md

 The design of digital assets can have more functions through combing the State Layer and Computation Layer, such as : crypto assets, and identities.
 Those programmable assets has many more potential usages and sub-economies within.
 BCNS stand for Bitcoin Cash Name Service, which include three major component:
 - The BCNS registry component can operate the set of logics to record the mapping between the Bitcoin Cash domains and its owners.
-- The BCNS registrar component can govern how to own a domain though the customized auction or trading rules.
+- The BCNS registrar component can govern how to own a domain through the customized auction or trading rules.
 - The BCNS resolver component can process the mechanism for getting the related representative resources from wallet address to decentralized application or website behind the Bitcoin Cash domain.

 Other components: